 arrive by train

-The Aurora Transportation Center (233 North Broadway Street), built in 1856, was a pre-Civil War machine shop for the Chicago, Quincy & Burlington (CB&Q) railroad.
+Upon arrival, explore the Aurora Transportation Center (233 North Broadway Street).
+Built in 1856, the building was a pre-Civil War machine shop for the Chicago, Quincy & Burlington (CB&Q) railroad.

 29 W New York St, Aurora